stubz151/analytics-accelerator-s3/README.md

 # Analytics Accelerator Library for Amazon S3

-Analytics Accelerator Library for Amazon S3 is an open source library that accelerates data access from client applications to Amazon S3.
+The Analytics Accelerator Library for Amazon S3 helps you accelerate access to Amazon S3 data from your applications.
+This open-source solution reduces processing times and compute costs for your data analytics workloads.

 With this library, you can:
 * Lower processing times and compute costs for data analytics workloads.